-Side effects – about 1% chances for infection is typically characterized by fever and smell from vagina.
-It needed typically antibiotics and it subsided in 99% of women.
+About 1% chances of infection and is typically characterized by fever and smell from vagina.
+It needs antibiotics and it subside in 99% of women.

 Mild pelvic pain will remain for 1-2 days it is controlled very well by simple pain medication.

 Mild fever is also expected.
 It is well controlled by paracetamol oral tablets.

 About half a percentage of the woman land-up in temporary short term menopause.
 Later they may resume normal periods.

 Advantages Non-surgical treatment– it shows overall success rate of about 96-98% which is unlikely in any other method of treating fibroids.

 Focused ultrasound surgery: - MRI-guided focused ultrasound surgery (FUS) is a noninvasive treatment option for uterine fibroids that preserves your uterus.
 This procedure is performed while you're inside of a specially crafted MRI scanner that allows doctors to visualize your anatomy, and then locate and destroy (ablate) fibroids inside your uterus without making an incision.
 Focused high-frequency, high-energy sound waves are used to target and destroy the fibroids.
 One or two treatment sessions are done in an on and off fashion, sometimes spanning several hours.
 Because it's a newer technology, researchers are learning more about the long-term safety and effectiveness of FUS.
 Research continues, but so far data collected show that FUS for uterine fibroids is safe and very effective.